Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics

 \section{Summary and Outlook}

-High precision measurements with quantum states are applied to nuclear and particle physics in various ways.
-It is essential for the precision of the measurements to be high enough to enable such applications, and quantum sensors have been playing an important role in their development.

-For further advancement in the future, a few aspects are important.
-One is the further improvement in the precision of the measurement.
-Even within the same experimental system, when the precision of the measurement improves, the sensitivity to nuclear and particle physics phenomena increases for most of the topics covered in this paper.
-In the past, advancements in clock uncertainty contributed to the search for ultralight dark matter and the time variation of fundamental constants.
-Secondly, the use of quantum sensors with high sensitivity can drastically improve the sensitivity.
-A good example is the search for variation of the fine structure constant.
+High precision measurements with quantum states in atoms can detect small energy shifts induced by phenomena originating from nuclear and particle physics.
+For future advancements, several key aspects are important.
+One is improvement in measurement precision.
+Even within the same experimental system, increased measurement precision enhances sensitivity to nuclear and particle physics phenomena in most of the topics covered in this paper.
+In the past, improvements in clock uncertainty contributed to searches for ultralight dark matter and time variation of fundamental constants.
+Second, the use of highly sensitive quantum sensors can significantly improve the sensitivity.
+A notable example is searches for variation of the fine structure constant.
 Switching from conventional ion clocks to HCI clocks or nuclear clocks would enhance the sensitivity by orders of magnitude.
-In addition, a good understanding of theory behind the measurements is crucial.
-Theoretical calculations of atomic or molecular structure determine sensitivity of a quantum sensor to the quantity of interest.
-Sensitivity coefficient $K$ for the variation of the fine structure constant and internal electric field $E_{\rm eff}$ for the electron EDM search are good examples.
-Further improvements in the accuracy of theoretical calculations for these quantities can contribute to a more precise determination of the parameters in nuclear and particle physics.
-Also, new theoretical proposals can trigger intensive experimental searches for a new parameter spaces.
-In the past, searches for the fifth force with isotope shifts and ultralight dark matter increased after the initial theoretical proposals.
-With a combination of these factors, further contributions of quantum sensors to nuclear and particle physics are expected.
+In addition, a solid theoretical understanding of the measurements is crucial.
+Theoretical calculations of atomic or molecular structures determine the sensitivity of a quantum sensor to the quantity of interest.
+Examples include the sensitivity coefficient $K$ for the variation of the fine structure constant.
+Further improvements in the accuracy of these theoretical calculations can refine the determination of parameters in nuclear and particle physics.
+Moreover, new theoretical proposals can inspire extensive experimental searches for previously unexplored parameter spaces.
+Historically, searches for the fifth force using isotope shifts and ultralight dark matter expanded following initial theoretical proposals.
+With the combination of these aspects, further exploration of nuclear and particle physics using atomic clocks as quantum sensors are expected.